 Click on the Measure and verification (M&V) tab on the top menu to access the export section:

 The charts displayed here have the same behaviour as the charts in the Measure and Verification section.
-You can alternate between the accumuluated savings and the target comparison charts by selecting the corresponding tab.
+You can alternate between the accumulated savings and the target comparison charts by selecting the corresponding tab.
 Click here to know more about this powerful analysis module.

 Click on the "Create new M&V project with these details" button in order to create a project with this configuration.
 Once created you can click on "View M&V project" button that will appear in order to analyse the project in the M&V section.

-This application is free with professional licenses.
+This application is free with professional licences.